Cdawn99/C-ANN/README.md

 The data is from: [caxenie/gradient-descent-ann](https://github.com/caxenie/gradient-descent-ann).

-Training data: input.csv
+Training data: `input.csv`

-Test data: testing.csv
+Test data: `testing.csv`

-Expected labels: expected.csv
+Expected labels: `expected.csv`

+The file `merged_testing.csv` is the test data together with the expected labels in one place.
+It's used to visualize the testing points with `visualize_data`.

 ## Building